 Stance on Dance’s Emmaly Wiederholt and photographer Gregory Bartning have teamed up to interview and photograph dancers over 50.
 The finished book, “Beauty is Experience: Dancing 50 and Beyond,” includes over 50 interviews with dancers ranging in age from 50 to 95, and spanning from Los Angeles up through San Francisco, Eugene, Portland and Seattle.
 The result is a compilation of voices celebrating dance at any and every age.

-Purchase your copy of “Beauty is Experience: Dancing 50 and Beyond!”
-There are only 500 copies of this limited first edition, so get yours now!
+There are only 250 copies left of this limited first edition, so get yours now!

 Details: 9×12, hard cover, 210 pages, full color photography